Listen to this blog

 Need for a Social Media Content Calendar

-A content calendar helps you organize your upcoming content by detailing what and when you will post.
+A social media content calendar helps you organize your upcoming content by detailing what and when you will post.

 With this document in place, you’ll spare yourself the terror of coming up with the topic right before it’s time to get down to work and write your next post as the deadline is looming large on the horizon.

-Some of the main benefits of building and maintaining a content calendar include:
+Some of the main benefits of building and maintaining a social media content calendar include: